janepan9917/janepan9917.github.io/_posts/2022-04-21-hofmannsthal-poems.md

 _Erlebnis_.

 ## Introduction
 Better known as a librettist, Hofmannsthal was an Austrian prodigy who wrote for several of Strauss's operas.
-With a thematic emphasis on death, the ephemeral, and melancholy, his poetry featured finely rendered depictions of nature, particularly water and air.
+With a thematic emphasis on death, the ephemeral, and the melancholy, his poetry featured finely rendered depictions of nature, particularly water and air.
 I see a strong connection between Hofmannsthal and the modernist poets that followed.

 He later stopped writing; in his [letter to Lord Chandos](https://depts.washington.edu/vienna/documents/Hofmannsthal/Hofmannsthal_Chandos.htm), he explains: